microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/scenarios/customization.rst

     .. seealso:: :term:`DownloadUrl` in the WOPI REST documentation.

 FileSharingUrl
-    If provided, when the *Share* UI is activated, |wac| will open a new browser window to the URI provided.
+    If provided, when the :guilabel:`Share` UI is activated, |wac| will open a new browser window to the URI provided.

-    Hosts can also use the :term:`FileSharingPostMessage` property to indicate a PostMessage should be sent when the *Share* UI is activated rather than navigate to a URL.
+    Hosts can also use the :term:`FileSharingPostMessage` property to indicate a PostMessage should be sent when the :guilabel:`Share` UI is activated rather than navigate to a URL.

-    If neither the :term:`FileSharingUrl` nor the :term:`FileSharingPostMessage` properties are set, the *Share* UI will be hidden in |wac|.
+    If neither the :term:`FileSharingUrl` nor the :term:`FileSharingPostMessage` properties are set, the :guilabel:`Share` UI will be hidden in |wac|.

     .. seealso:: :term:`FileSharingUrl` in the WOPI REST documentation.